 This post is part of a series on the lives of the saints.
 If you are interested in more information about what a saint is, check out this introductory post.
 Basically, saints are holy men and women whose lives demonstrate the glory of God and are now in heaven in his presence.

-Edith eventually became a member of the faculty at the University of Freiburg, where she worked as a teaching assistant to Husserl.
-It was in the years following her graduation, that the faith of those around her began to make her rethink her view of religion.
+Edith eventually became a member of the faculty at the University of Freiburg, where she worked as a teaching assistant to prominent professor Edmund Husserl.
+In the years following her graduation, she began to notice and investigate the faith of those around her and she began to think critically about her views of religion.

 ‘I picked a book at random and took out a large volume.
 It bore the title The Life of St. Teresa of Avila.
 I began to read, was at once captivated, and did not stop till I had reached the end.
 As I closed the book – it was already dawn – I said, “This is the truth”.’

-As The Nazi party grew in Germany in the early 30s, St. Edith Stein wrote a letter to Pope Pius XI describing the situation in Germany and imploring the Vatican to take a stand against the tide of anti-Semitism.
+During this time, as the Nazi party grew in Germany, St. Edith Stein wrote a letter to Pope Pius XI describing the situation in Germany and imploring the Vatican to take a stand against the tide of anti-Semitism.
 Her letter received no answer, and it is not known whether the Pope ever read it.
 But in 1937, the Pope issued an encyclical in which he criticized Nazism and condemned antisemitism.

 In 1938, she made her final vow and permanent commitment to the Carmelite order.
 At the same time, there was fear of Nazi retribution amongst the Carmelites in Munich because they had sheltered vulnerable Jewish and Catholic citizens.
 Eventually, her superior insisted she move to a Carmelite monastery in the Netherlands.